Ditectrev/DP-203/README.md

 ![Question 106](images/question106.jpg)

 - [x] Transform data for the dimension tables by: Denormalizing to a second normal form.
 For the primary key in the dimension tables, use: New IDENTITY columns.
-- [ ] Transform data for the dimension tables by: New IDENTITY columns.
-For the primary key in the dimension tables, use: Denormalizing to a second normal form.
 - [ ] Transform data for the dimension tables by: Maintaining to a third normal form.
-For the primary key in the dimension tables, use: Denormalizing to a second normal form.
+For the primary key in the dimension tables, use: A new computed column.
 - [ ] Transform data for the dimension tables by: Maintaining to a third normal form.
 For the primary key in the dimension tables, use: New IDENTITY columns.
+- [ ] Transform data for the dimension tables by: Normalizing to a fourth normal form.
+For the primary key in the dimension tables, use: The business key column from the source sys.

 ### You have an Azure subscription that contains an Azure Data Lake Storage account.
 The storage account contains a data lake named DataLake1.
 You plan to use an Azure data factory to ingest data from a folder in DataLake1, transform the data, and land the data in another folder.
 You need to ensure that the data factory can read and write data from any folder in the DataLake1 file system.
 The solution must meet the following requirements: Minimize the risk of unauthorized user access.
 Use the principle of least privilege.
 Minimize maintenance effort.
 How should you configure access to the storage account for the data factory?